clue/framework-x/docs/async/coroutines.md

 their synchronous counterparts.
 This makes them much easier to integrate and there's hope this will foster an even larger async ecosystem in the future.

-Additionally, also provide support for [promises](promises.md) on all supported PHP versions as an alternative.
+Additionally, we also provide support for [promises](promises.md) on all supported PHP versions as an alternative.
 You can directly use promises as a core building block used in all our async APIs for maximum performance.